-In May 2010, California Chief Justice Ron George appointed him to the California Judicial Council’s Appellate Advisory Committee, and in September 2013, California Chief Justice Cantil-Sakauye reappointed him to a second term.
-In October 2013, he was named as chair of the Appellate Advisory Committee’s Appellate Rules subcommittee, which recommends revisions to the appellate rules for the California Courts.
+In May 2010, the California Chief Justice appointed him to the California Judicial Council's Appellate Advisory Committee, and in September 2013, the Chief Justice reappointed him to a second term.
+In October 2013, he was named as chair of the Appellate Advisory Committee's Appellate Rules subcommittee, which recommends revisions to the appellate rules for the California Courts.

-As a litigator (before and after his government service from 1995 to 2003), Mr. Kolkey has handled class and shareholder actions; construction, insurance real estate, employment, and contract disputes; unfair competition litigation; legal malpractice defense; California environmental law litigation; and political law litigation, including ballot litigation, Voting Rights Act claims, and redistricting matters.
+As a litigator (before and after his government service from 1995 to 2003), Mr. Kolkey has handled class and shareholder actions; construction, insurance, real estate, employment, and contract disputes; Proposition 65 litigation; unfair competition litigation; legal malpractice defense; California environmental law litigation; administrative law cases; and political law litigation, including ballot litigation, Voting Rights Act claims, and redistricting matters.
 He also has drafted California initiative measures, including Proposition 20, which was adopted by the voters in 2010, and Proposition 54 (the Legislature Transparency Act), which was adopted by the voters in 2016.

-- Successful appeal in the California Court of Appeal, resulting in the reversal of an adverse judgment that had invalidated the election of corporate directors (Morrical v.
+- Successful appeal in the California Court of Appeal, resulting in the reversal of an adverse judgment that had invalidated the election of corporate directors.
+(Morrical v.
 Rogers, 220 Cal.App.4th 438 (2013).)

-- Successful defense against a class action claim against a national e-commerce client in the California Supreme Court, which held that the Song-Beverly Credit Card Act does not apply to on-line purchases of electronically downloadable products.
+- Successful defense of a national e-commerce client in the California Supreme Court, which held that the Song-Beverly Credit Card Act does not apply to on-line purchases of electronically downloadable products.
 (56 Cal.4th 128 (2013).)

-- Successful appeal in support of national drugstore chain’s equal protection challenge to a municipal ordinance in the California Court of Appeal (Walgreen Co. v.
+- Successful appeal in support of a national drugstore chain’s equal protection challenge to a municipal ordinance in the California Court of Appeal.
+(Walgreen Co. v.
 City and County of San Francisco, 185 Cal.App.4th 424 (2010).)